Real Estate Trust vs LLC (What’s The Difference?)

 LLC in Real Estate

-If you form a real estate investment trust, it will be taxed as a corporation and must file its return [2].
-It will pay taxes on any income and gains.
+A real estate investment trust, by contrast, is taxed as a corporation and must file its own return [3].
+It pays taxes on income and gains — which can add up fast.

-On the other hand, an LLC does not pay federal taxes.
-Instead, the LLC owners (called LLC members) include their share of net income or loss in their tax returns.
+An LLC skips that.
+Instead, LLC owners (called LLC members) report their share of net income or loss directly on their personal tax returns.

 Why Purchase Property as a Real Estate LLC?

-There are a few benefits of purchasing property as a real estate LLC.
+There are a few solid reasons to go the LLC route benefits we encountered after purchasing property as a real estate LLC.

-6. Commercial Properties may allow for larger loans
+6. Qualify for larger loans on commercial properties

-7. Gain the flexibility to use your LLC for other business interests
+7. Keep the LLC flexible enough to use for other business interests down the road

 The decision to form a trust or LLC for your real estate investments will depend on several factors, including the state in which you reside, the type of entity, and your specific goals.